Shy-Rez/midnight-drift/README.md

 The core systems ere built from the ground up to showcase algorithm design and optimization:

 * **Procedural Matrix Generation:** The tracks aren't hand drawn.
 An algorithm translates 10 digit seeds into a playable 2D matrix array, ensuring an infinite number of unique layouts.
+* **Surface-Based Physics:** The engine handles different terrain types dynamically.
+It calculates grip coefficients based on the surface under the car, requiring the player to adjust their driving style for different surfaces like gravel, ice, roads.
 * **Custom Drift Physics:** No pre made physics engines.
 The forward velocity, drifting mechanic, and frame independent momentum as built entirely using C++ standard math.
 * **Ghost Data:** The system captures your coordinates and rotation data every single frame.
 If a new lap record is set, the engine reads that array to spawn a Ghost Car that perfectly replays your exact run.
 * **Time Dilation (Slow-Mo):** A custom delta time matrix allows the player to hold Shift and instantly drop the game simulation speed to 35%, scaling the camera zoom, physics, and particle effects.